davidgyoung/davidgyoung.github.io/_posts/2020-04-24-hacking-with-contact-tracing-beacons.md

 When Google and Apple announced a common specification for pandemic contact tracing on April 10, it offered hope for a universal system.
 Currently, dozens of projects around the world are working on mutually incompatible systems, specifically targeting national populations, individual provinces or even employees of  specific companies.

 The big problem with proposals from Google and Apple is that they are so far just vaporware.
 Promised SDKs have not been published as of this writing, and cannot be used.
+(UPDATE 4/30/2020: Apple released SDKs in XCode 11.5 beta for running on iOS 13.5 beta 2.)
 What's more, the latest version of iOS, 13.4.1 disallows transmitting the Exposure Notification Service beacon bluetooth advertising packet in the common specification.
-Apple will have to push out a new version of iOS (maybe 13.5?)  before any code can be written.
+Apple will have to release a 13.5 version of iOS before this will work.
 When Apple's SDK is released and delivered with in a future version of XCode, Apple is expected to block direct transmission and detection of this beacon format by third party apps, forcing them to use higher-level APIs.
+(UPDATE 4/30/2020: This expected blocking is in place as of iOS 13.5 beta 2.)

 Android, however, is another story.
 While Google has likewise not released any new SDKs that support the proposed APIs (although a Google Play Services update is expected for this), Android already supports sending and detecting the Exposure Notification Service beacon advertisement that [the bluetooth specification](https://www.blog.google/documents/62/Exposure_Notification_-_Bluetooth_Specification_v1.1.pdf) envisions.